 CHOOSING THE BEST LIVE STREAMING APP FOR YOUR NEEDS

 The streaming app you use is just as important as any of your other gear.
 This choice will have a major impact on your streaming experience, dictating everything from how easy it is to go live to the customization options available.
 Many apps are free or offer a free option as well as premium plans with extra features.
 Streaming apps can be web-based or desktop-based, and each has its own advantages.
-Most of these services (except for OBS) allow you to multistream as well - which is a powerful feature that puts your content on multiple streaming platforms, maximizing your reach.
+Most of these services allow you to multistream as well - which is a powerful feature that puts your content on multiple streaming platforms, maximizing your reach.

 WEB-BASED LIVE STREAMING APPS